hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 this is an extensive re-plumbing to make GasLimitCalculator part of ProtocolSchedule rather than being global

 highlights:
-* plumbing of OptionalLong targetGasLimit into ProtocolSchedule creations
+* plumbing of `Optional<AtomicLong>` targetGasLimit into MiningParameters, MiningCoordinators, MiningExecutors, and Block Creators
 * moving GasLimitCalculator interface and related implementations into ethereum:core
 * creation of LondonTargetingGasLimitCalculator
 * removal of 1559 specific forkblock gas limit logic in GasLimitRangeAndDeltaValidationRule and AbstractBlockCreator